Deck Permit Requirements in Los Angeles, CA

 If you live in an HOA community: many HOAs restrict deck materials, colors, size, and placement.
 Review your CC&Rs and submit an architectural review request before applying for a building permit.
 HOA approval can take 1–6 weeks.

-Here's a typical timeline for a deck / patio project in Los Angeles, CA:
+Here's a typical timeline for a deck project:

 Frequently Asked Questions

-Estimated permit fees for Deck / Patio projects in Los Angeles, CA range from $250 – $1,200.
+Estimated permit fees for Deck projects range from $250 – $2,000.
 Fees vary based on project scope and valuation.

-Typical approval time for Deck / Patio permits in Los Angeles is About 2 weeks.
+Typical approval time for Deck permits is about 2 weeks.
 More complex projects may take longer if plan review is required.

 Read our complete guide covering permit requirements, costs, common exemptions, and the application process.